top of page

 'The First Temple' Mixed Media on Canvas

-I would love for you to subscribe to my Art newsletter where you will discover new selected artworks, art insights, inspirations, painting techniques, straight to your inbox, as well as invitations to upcoming art fairs, galleries and exhibitions so that you can visit my work in real life!
-If you like, you can scroll through more of my art gallery displaying a selected range of abstract landscape paintings.
+I invite you to subscribe to my Art Newsletter.
+By subscribing, you'll receive new selected artworks, art insights, inspirations, and painting techniques directly to your inbox, along with invitations to upcoming art fairs, galleries, and exhibitions where you can see my work firsthand.
+Additionally, you can explore more of my art gallery featuring a curated selection of abstract landscape paintings.

 Thank you for reading my contemporary art blog.
 Please take the opportunity to look at my collection of paintings in the online gallery.
 All of my paintings are original artworks on high-quality canvas frames.
 If you are interested in purchasing a specific painting, please get in touch to check current availability or to discuss a commission.
 Please contact me.